Nutrition

 • Oral disease (periodontal disease and dental caries)

 We are inextricably dependent on our microbiota, as they are on us, for our survival.
 But life, at least modern life, isn’t just about surviving anymore; it’s about thriving.
-To thrive, we must ensure that the proper diversity and abundance of microorganisms survive in and on us.
+To thrive, we must ensure that the proper diversity and abundance of microorganisms survive in and around us.
 Their survival and ability to carry life-sustaining services for us depend on the appropriate diet, which, as you’ve just learned, doesn’t include a lot of sugar.

 1. How much sugar is too much?
 (2022, June 2).
 Retrieved October 25, 2022, from heart.org

 2. Satokari, R. (2020, May 8).
-High intake of sugar and the balance between pro- and anti-inflammatory gut bacteria.
 Nutrients.
 Retrieved October 25, 2022, from PubMed Central

 3. Pang, L., Zhi, Q., Jian, W., Liu, Z., & Lin, H. (2022, September 7).
-The oral microbiome impacts the link between sugar consumption and caries: A preliminary study.
 Nutrients.
 Retrieved October 25, 2022, from PubMed Central

 4. Deo, P. N., & Deshmukh, R. (2019).
-Oral microbiome: Unveiling the fundamentals.
-Journal of oral and maxillofacial pathology: JOMFP.
+JOMFP.
 Retrieved October 25, 2022, from PubMed Central